 |Is the cover part of my super interest?||Yes – by default||No – it’s additional|

-It’s often handy to compare life and TPD cover online and read reviews by industry ratings groups and consumer organisations.
+It’s often handy to compare death/life and TPD cover online and read reviews by industry ratings groups and consumer organisations.

-Premiums paid for insurance cover within super are not tax deductible by the superannuation account-holder, but can be for super funds who usually then pass the saving onto members (another reason the rates are lower!).
+Premiums paid for insurance cover within super are not tax deductible by the superannuation fund member, but can be for super funds who usually then pass the saving onto members (another reason the rates are lower!).

 Getting or tailoring insurance through an Industry SuperFund

 If you’re already a member of an Industry SuperFund, all you need to do is check your latest superannuation statement to see what your current cover is.
 If you want to alter it, simply call your fund and chat to one of their consultants about receiving a quote and any requirements associated with it.
 If you want to cancel your insurance, you will need to provide instructions in writing to avoid any disputes in future.

 If you’re not an Industry SuperFund member, you can join up easily.
 Simply choose the Industry SuperFund that’s right for you, head to their website and follow the links.